qua-platform/py-qua-tools/README.md

 * [Bakery](qualang_tools/bakery/README.md) - This library introduces a new framework for creating arbitrary waveforms and storing them in the usual configuration file.
 It allows defining waveforms in a QUA-like manner while working with 1ns resolution (or higher).

+* [External Frameworks](qualang_tools/external_frameworks/qcodes/README.md) - This library introduces drivers for integrating the OPX within external frameworks such as QCoDeS.
+Please refer to the [examples](./examples) section for more details about how to use these drivers.

 * Addons:
   * [Calibrations](qualang_tools/addons/calibration/README.md) - This module allows to easily perform most of the standard single qubit calibrations from a single python file.